nkersting/LLM-Gamma/README.md

 # LLM-Gamma
-Basic code to measure Gamma metric as per work at https://arxiv.org/abs/2404.19708
+Minimal code to measure a basic Gamma metric based on method of https://arxiv.org/abs/2404.19708